8 x 10 Tasveer: Release

-The film was expected to lure audiences to theaters primarily because of a public holiday on 3 April, but the film failed to garner much appreciation and opened to a lowly 30%–40% start at major multiplexes across the country.
+The film was expected to lure audiences to theatres primarily because of a public holiday on 3 April, but the film failed to garner much appreciation and opened to a lowly 30%–40% start at major multiplexes across the country.
 The film was stiffly contested by Fast & Furious at the box office.

 Filmmakers believe that the primary reasons for the film's disappointing run at the box office were the lack of a blockbuster soundtrack and a less targeted promotion.
-Vivek Agnihotri stated, "I saw the film in an empty theater.
+Vivek Agnihotri stated, "I saw the film in an empty theatre.
 One of the main reasons why I think the film didn't even take an opening is due to Akshay's brand promise, which is pure entertainment.
 I think makers couldn't exploit it.
 As a result, they not just wasted an opportunity but also annoyed viewers who love Akshay.
 Also, no one understood the genre of the film."

 Box office

-8 x 10 Tasveer grossed ₹235.80 million worldwide.
-It was a disaster, yet Akshay Kumar commented that the film is one of his favorite films he had done.
+8 x 10 Tasveer grossed ₹235.8 million worldwide.
+It was a disaster, yet Akshay Kumar commented that the film is one of his favourite films he had done.